 1980: Clairvius Narcisse

-Clairvius on his empty grave.
+Clairvius on his empty grave, ca. 1980.
 [Larger version here]

 A Zombie's Story

-When asked about his "death," Narcisse told Douyon something surprising... he was awake and aware during the whole event.
-Unable to move in any way, Narcisse heard the doctor pronounce him dead, his sister crying over him, and was even aware of being put into his coffin -- a nail driven into the coffin penetrated his cheek -- and of dirt being tossed down onto the box until all became silent.
+When asked about his "death," Narcisse told Douyon something surprising... he had been awake and aware during the whole event.
+Unable to move in any way, Narcisse heard the doctor pronounce him dead, his sister crying over him, and was even aware of being put into his coffin -- a nail driven into the coffin penetrated his cheek -- and he was aware of the dirt being tossed down onto the box until all became silent.

-"They call my name three times. ...
+Narcisse explained: "They call my name three times. ...
 Even as they cast the dirt on my coffin, I was not there.
 My flesh was there, but I floated here, moving wherever.
 I could hear everything that happened.
 Then they came.
 They had my soul, they called me, casting it into the ground."
 Narcisse believed he had been in the coffin for a couple of days before he was retrieved by a bocor (a Haitian magician), but Douyon doubted he was in the coffin longer than eight hours due to a lack of oxygen available.
-Narcisse continued "the earth opens up and then you sit up.
+Narcisse continued, "the earth opens up and then you sit up.
 They slapped me three times.
 Then they made me smell something.
 I was taken to the house of the bocor and he cured my cheek where the nail of the coffin went through."
-He also stated that he was judged for eight days, during which time he was questioned about the problems he had with the people who wanted him dead, implying he was told who had arranged for his zombification.
+The former zombie also stated that he was judged for eight days, during which time he was questioned about the problems he had with the people who wanted him dead; which, of course, implies he was told who had arranged for his zombification.

 Narcisse remained in the north for several years, then moved to Saint Michel de l'Attalaye in the south for eight years.
 During this time he sent letters to his family in l'Estere, but no response was ever returned.
 When news of his brother's death reached him, Clairvius Narcisse finally returned to l'Estere.